Henry Grey, Duke of Suffolk: Edward VI's reign

 After Henry VIII's death in 1547, Grey fell out of favour with the leader of King Edward VI's government, Edward Seymour, 1st Duke of Somerset and Lord Protector of England.
 Returning to his home in Bradgate, Leicestershire, Grey concentrated on raising his family to greater heights.
 Thus, with the Protector's brother Thomas, Lord Seymour, Grey conspired to have his daughter Jane married to the King.
 This plot failed, ending in Seymour's execution, but Grey emerged unscathed.

 In 1549, John Dudley, Earl of Warwick, overthrew the Protectorship and secured power by appointing loyal friends to the Privy Council.
 Grey joined the Council as a part of this group.
-In July 1551 his wife's youngest half-brother, Charles Brandon, 3rd Duke of Suffolk, died.
-Henry Grey was created Duke of Suffolk jure uxoris on 11 October 1551, in the same ceremony that elevated John Dudley to the Dukedom of Northumberland.
+In July 1551, his wife's youngest half-brother, Charles Brandon, 3rd Duke of Suffolk, died without a male heir and the dukedom of Suffolk became extinct.
+Henry Grey was created Duke of Suffolk on 4 or 11 October 1551 at Hampton Court, in the same ceremony that elevated John Dudley to the Dukedom of Northumberland.